Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Multi-sector Factor Model

 \subsection{Multi-sector Case}

-In multi-sector case, we assume that there are M sectors and the (excess) assets return from M markets can all be modeled by factor model shown in (\ref{yr(1)}).
-The goal is to simultaneously estimate the factor models for each market while accounting for the relatedness among various markets.
-Accordingly, for each task $m \in [1,2,\ldots,M]$, return data are collected for $p_m$ assets over a sample size $T$.
-The following projection-penalized factor model (PPFM) minimization problem is then proposed:
+Now consider the multi-sector case.
+We assume that there are $M$ sectors, and the (excess) assets return from $M$ sectors can all be modeled by factor model shown in (\ref{yr(1)}).
+The sector number $M$ is fixed.
+The goal is to simultaneously estimate the factor models for each sector while accounting for the relatedness among various markets.
+Accordingly, for each sector $m \in [1,2,\ldots,M]$, return data are collected for $p_m$ assets over a sample size $T$, and thus we consider the following multi-task minimization problem: